folke/lazy.nvim/README.md

 - [x] show time taken for op in view
 - [ ] package meta index (package.lua cache for all packages)
 - [ ] auto lazy-loading of lua modules
-- [ ] use uv file watcher to check for config changes
 - [x] clear errors
 - [x] add support for versions `git tag --sort v:refname`
 - [x] rename requires to dependencies